dotnet/docfx/Documentation/tutorial/links_and_cross_references.md

 The render result of `@` form is same as auto link form.
 For example, `@System.String` is same as `<xref:System.String>`.

+> [!Warning]
+> Since `@` is a common character in a document, DocFX doesn't show a warning if UID isn't found for a shorthand form xref link.
+> Warnings for missing links are shown for auto links and Markdown links.

 #### Using hashtag in cross reference

 Sometimes you need to link to the middle of a file (an anchor) rather than jump to the beginning of a file.
 DocFX also allows you to do that.